WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.IDraw.md

 **abstract void**

-Draw the figure on the Graphics with the Pen.
+Draw the figure on the _graphics_ with the _pen_.

 **Parameters:**
 * **double unitsToPixels**: Conversion ratio from figure units to pixels.
+A value of "2" means all figure measurements will be doubled.

 # Implemented By